-The data shows that in addition to the Bening residents, they are friends, but solidarity or mutual support among Bening residents.
+The data shows that in addition to the Bening residents, there are friends that exchange solidarity and mutual support.
 This fact shows the strong ties that occur in the Bening Society community.
-Haythornthwaite (2007) in Nancy K. Baim (2010) states that the bond is vital when individuals involved in a relationship are often in contact, self-disclosure, and support for individuals.
+Haythornthwaite (2007) in Baim (2010) states that the bond is vital when individuals involved in a relationship are often in contact with, self-disclose, and support individuals.
 In contrast, the bond is weak if it is not usually connected with other online individuals (Baym, 2010).
-The form of support given by Bening members when one of the members of the "Bening Society" community experiences a disaster, they will strengthen each other.
-Likewise when among the members of the "Bening Society" want to get information about trusted online sellers, they do not hesitate to share information with each other.
-In addition, they also share information about children's education, parenting, hobbies and others.
+The form of support given by Bening members when one of the members of the "Bening Society" community experiences a disaster will strengthen each member.
+Likewise, when members of the "Bening Society" want to get information about trusted online sellers, they do not hesitate to share information with each other.
+In addition, they also share information about children's education, parenting, hobbies, and others.

 DISCUSSION